-Most people who grew up in the 80’s, like myself, we’re big fans of Ghostbusters and appreciated just how good they were as films which so rightly gave them the cult status they deserved.
+Most people who grew up in the 80’s, like me, we’re big fans of Ghostbusters and appreciated just how good they were as films which so rightly gave them the cult status they deserved.

 After all the hype surrounding the game, I can honestly say, it was worth the wait!